saleyn/erlexec/README.md

 running Erlang inside a docker container, you might need to ensure that `SHELL` is properly set prior to starting the emulator.

+## Debugging

+`exec` supports several debugging options passed to `exec:start/1`:

+* `{debug, Level}` - turns on debug verbosity in the port program.
+* `verbose`        - turns on verbosity in the Erlang code.
+* `valgrind`       - runs exec under the Valgrind tool, which needs to be installed in the OS.
+This generates a local `valgrind.YYYYMMDDhhmmss.log` file containing Valgrind's output.
+  If you need to customize the Valgrind command options, use `{valgrind, "/path/to/valgrind Args ..."}` option.

 ## Examples

 ### Starting/stopping an OS process